A high fibre, plant-based diet is ideal for weight-loss and ongoing weight maintenance.

 In a weight loss diet aromatic and bitter herbs, spices and foods have amplified benefits; they stimulate gut peristalsis to counter the stagnating effect of a richer, high protein and fat diet; they also make dishes tastier and more satisfying to the senses!

-The ground into a deep orange powder and used in curries, has been used for centuries in India for medicinal purposes.
+This yellow spice is a common delicacy in India.
+Its often ground into a deep orange powder and used in curries, has been used for centuries for medicinal purposes across Asia.

 More recently, its active ingredient, curcumin, has been much in the news because scientists have confirmed its remarkable anti-cancer properties.
 There’s a wealth of exciting information coming through about curcumin’s role in warding off memory loss, depression, chronic disease, and more.